 Raw Intelligence of Half-Baked Idea?

-Raw foodism (eating raw, living foods exclusively) is a trend that is gaining popularity with all kinds of people, from small-town gardeners to Hollywood celebrities like Mel Gibson and Nick Nolte.
+Raw foodism (eating raw, living foods exclusively) is a trend that is gaining popularity with all kinds of people, from small-town gardeners to Hollywood celebrities.
 For most of us, committing to a diet of all raw foods still seems pretty extreme.
 Who wants to totally give up grilled foods, our favorite pasta dishes or the occasional order of fries?
 Plus, some nutritionists insist that many foods are actually better assimilated by the body in cooked form.

 Regardless of whom you want to believe, though, there’s no doubt most of us could stand to weed out a lot of processed, packaged foods and replace them with fresher, more wholesome options.

 You won’t eat live foods if you don’t have them around the house.
 So what’s in your kitchen, and where is it living?
 How much live food do you really have on hand?